niloy2019/flipkart/README.md

   To Make an E-coemmerce Web-Application.

 ## Technology Used :
-  HTML, CSS, Javascript, Bootstrap, Jsp, Servelts ,JSTL ,Hibernate ,JDBC ,MySQL
+  Java, JSP & Servelts ,JSTL ,Hibernate ,JDBC ,MySQL ,HTML, CSS, Javascript, Bootstrap

 ## Description :
 *   This is an E-comerce Web-Application where user first have register themself and they can login.